yyigityesiladaa/yyigityesiladaa/README.md

 <h1 align="center">Welcome to my GitHub page, I am Yigit Yesilada 👋</h1>
 <h3 align="center">Flutter Developer -- Computer Engineer</h3>
 <h4 align="center">I am a computer engineer and mobile application developer.
-My area of expertise is Flutter and I have
-been actively involved in projects with Flutter for a long time.
-In addition, I also have experience in Android development.
-I often use GetX, Dependency Injection, Firebase, Floor, Dio and 3rd party libraries in my Flutter projects, and generally use MVVM, Retrofit, Livedata, Kotlin Flows, Navigation, Firebase, Room, Databinding, Viewbinding, Push notice and 3rd party libraries in my Android projects.
-I use libraries.
-I am someone who improves himself, loves research, and believes that the only constant thing is change itself.
+My area of ​​expertise is Flutter and I have been actively involved in projects with Flutter for a long time.
+I also have experience in Android development.
+I often use GetX, Dependency Injection, Firebase, Floor, Dio and 3rd party libraries in my Flutter projects.
+I am someone who improves myself, loves research and believes that the only constant is change itself.
 </h4>

 <h3 align="center">Social Accounts</h3>